 No baby fever here!
 I wrote this when I was doing research for a post about the cost of childbirth in Japan.
-I got to thinking about a list of Japanese/English baby names for boys and girls.
+Somehow, I got to thinking about a list of Japanese/English baby names for boys and girls.

 This is by no means a definitive list.
-I just wanted to share some ideas based on the names of students I’ve taught over the years and the intense name search for my daughter in the months leading up to her birth.
+It’s partially based on the names of students I’ve taught over the years.
+This list is also influenced by the intense name search for my daughter in the months leading up to her birth.

-A work in progress that will be update periodically, this list of Japanese/English baby names for boys and girls is a mix of “western” names as well as Japanese names that I think would work well abroad and in Japan.
+A work in progress that will be update periodically, this list of Japanese/English baby names for boys and girls is a mix of “western” names as well as Japanese names that I think could work well abroad and in Japan.